-CTE Amount(reported) = CTE Amount(best efforts) + E × MAX[0,CTE Amount(adjusted) - CTE Amount(best efforts)]
+CTE Amount(reported) = CTE Amount(best efforts) +

+E × MAX[0,CTE Amount(adjusted) - CTE Amount(best efforts)]

 The value for E (an "error factor") reflects the actuary's view as to the level of sophistication of the stochastic cash flow model.
 As the sophistication of the stochastic cash flow model increases, the value for E decreases, subject to minimum of 0.05 (i.e., the greater the ability of the CTE Amount(best efforts) model to capture all risks and uncertainties, the lower the value of E).
-If the actuary's "best efforts" model used to determine the "CTE Amount(best efforts)" is "state of art", the value "CTE Amount(adjusted) - CTE Amount(best efforts)" may be nominal.
-On the other hand, if the actuary's best efforts model used to determine the "CTE Amount(best efforts)" is simplistic, the value "CTE Amount(adjusted) - CTE Amount(best efforts)" may be significant.
+If the model used to determine the "CTE Amount(best efforts)" is "state of art", the value "CTE Amount(adjusted) - CTE Amount(best efforts)" may be nominal.
+On the other hand, if the model used to determine the "CTE Amount(best efforts)" is simplistic, the value "CTE Amount(adjusted) - CTE Amount(best efforts)" is simplistic, the value "CTE Amount(adjusted) - CTE Amount(best efforts)" may be significant.